Machine learning for rapid discovery of laminar flow channel wall modifications that enhance heat transfer: Methods

 \subsection{Numerical procedure}

-For the problem setup we consider a laminar channel flow with arbitrary wall structuring.
-The coordinate system of the numerical domain and its geometry ($L_x \times L_y = 10 \delta \times 2 \delta$ with $\delta$ being the half channel height) are illustrated in Figure \ref{fig:lamprof3}, where ($x$, $y$) = ($x_1$, $x_2$) correspond to the streamwise and wall-normal directions respectively.
-The velocity components in the three directions are denoted by ($u$, $v$) = ($u_1$, $u_2$).
-The analysis is carried out using flow and temperature fields produced by a direct numerical simulation (DNS) in a channel flow driven at constant flow rate (CFR).
+For the problem setup, we consider a laminar channel flow with arbitrary wall structuring.
+The coordinate system of the numerical domain and its geometry ($L_x \times L_y = 10 \delta \times 2 \delta$ with $\delta$ being the half channel height) are illustrated in Figure ~\ref{fig:lamprof3}, where ($x$, $y$) = ($x_1$, $x_2$) correspond to the streamwise and wall-normal directions respectively.
+The velocity components in the two directions are denoted by ($u$, $v$) = ($u_1$, $u_2$).
+The analysis is carried out using flow and temperature fields produced by DNS in a channel flow driven at a constant flow rate (CFR).
 Assuming an incompressible flow, the velocity field is required to satisfy continuity:

 and the Navier-Stokes equations for a constant property Newtonian fluid: